Credible takeaways

 Though it's not “free money” like grants or scholarships, work-study is a valuable type of aid.
 The benefits of work-study jobs include:

-- Reduce reliance on student loans: One of the primary benefits of work-study jobs is that it reduces your reliance on student loans by providing employment opportunities and income.
+- Reduce reliance on student loans: One of the primary benefits of work-study jobs is that they reduce your reliance on student loans by providing employment opportunities and income.
 The money you earn may not be a ton, but it can cover small day-to-day expenses, which could allow you to borrow less.
 The lower the amount you borrow, the more you'll save in interest.

 - Doesn't affect financial aid: One of the best benefits of work-study jobs is that the income you earn won't impact your eligibility for financial aid in future years.